Home

 Forward Contracts

 Same idea as futures — agree today, deliver later — but traded OTC with flexible terms and no daily margining.
-You trade directly with the counterparty; higher counterparty risk.
-Used when you need custom quantity, date, quality, or location that exchange futures do not offer.
+You trade directly with the counterparty.

 Futures vs Forwards